 Article 16 - Executive Committee Members

-The Executive Committee shall be composed of members representing affiliated unions as follows:
+The Executive Committee shall be composed as follows:

 The distribution of allocated seats among countries within each region shall be determined by affiliates within that region.